zwisler-a/se4aig9_example_lib/README.md

+# Only used for demonstration
+> This is used as a demonstration for a [RAG](https://aws.amazon.com/what-is/retrieval-augmented-generation/#:~:text=Retrieval%2DAugmented%20Generation%20(RAG),sources%20before%20generating%20a%20response.)
+System which analyses documentation.

 # Utility Library

 This is a simple JavaScript utility library that provides common utility functions.
 The library includes functions for text manipulation, random number generation, object cloning, and function debouncing.